RESCUE ADVICE

-The grey-headed flying-fox (Pteropus poliocephalus) is easily recognisable by its rusty reddish-coloured collar, grey head and hairy legs.
+The Grey-headed Flying-fox (Pteropus poliocephalus) is easily recognisable by its rusty reddish-coloured collar, grey head and hairy legs.
 Adults have an average wingspan up to 1 metre and can weigh up to 1 kilogram.
-It is also the most vulnerable species because it competes with humans for prime coastal habitat along the south-east Queensland, NSW and Victorian coasts.
+It is also the most vulnerable species because it competes with humans for prime coastal habitat along the east coast from south-east Queensland down to Victoria.

 Scratched or bitten by a flying-fox?